 The stomach begins at the distal end of the oesophagus beyond the gastroesophageal sphincter.
 It ends at the pylorus and pyloric sphincter which is in continuity with the first part of the duodenum.

 The fundus is the uppermost part of the stomach.
 It connects to the cardia, which is the superior inlet to the stomach located inferior to the gastro-oesophageal sphincter.
 The body is the main portion of the stomach and is important in the storage of ingested food.

 The muscular antrum comprises the lower section of the stomach, which is vital for mixing gastric contents.
 The pylorus forms the distal aspect of the stomach, it ends at the pyloric sphincter.
 This is important for the control of gastric emptying.

 The mucosa of the stomach is important for the secretion of enzymes and digestive juices.

-The oxyntic area is found in the body and fundus of the stomach.
-It primarily contains important exocrine cells including; mucous cells, chief cells and parietal cells.
+The oxyntic glands are found in the body and fundus of the stomach.
+It primarily contains important exocrine cells including; mucous cells, chief cells and parietal cells:

 Gastric secretions are coordinated by a series of neurohormonal mechanisms.

 Approximately 2 litres of gastric secretions are produced each day.
 Gastric secretions are crucial for digestion and absorption of nutrients from our diet.
 The control of digestion is divided into three stages: cephalic, gastric and intestinal.